 Nielsen Fernandez-Becker (Stanford University) and Protagonist Therapeutics, PTG-100

-Nielsen Fernandez-Becker, head of the Celiac Disease Program at Stanford University, is collaborating with Protagonist Therapeutics to test the safety and efficacy of the drug PTG-100 in patients with celiac disease.
+Dr. Nielsen Fernandez-Becker, head of the Celiac Disease Program at Stanford University, is collaborating with Protagonist Therapeutics to test the safety and efficacy of the drug PTG-100 in patients with celiac disease.
 PTG-100 is an oral peptide that blocks the function of alpha-4-beta-7 integrin, a cell receptor involved in the gastrointestinal inflammatory response.
 The goal of this phase 1b study is to learn whether PTG-100 can reduce or prevent inflammatory injury to the small intestine that occurs when people with celiac disease eat food products containing gluten.
 Read more about Nielsen Fernandez-Becker.

 Teva, TEV-53408

 Teva Pharmaceuticals is currently testing TEV-53408, an investigational antibody designed to block interleukin 15 (IL-15).
-In people with celiac disease, gluten consumption results in the production of IL-15 which triggers intestinal inflammation, leading to destruction of intestinal cells.
+In people with celiac disease, gluten consumption results in the production of IL-15 which triggers intestinal inflammation, leading to the destruction of intestinal cells.
 Teva is conducting a phase 1b clinical trial evaluating the safety and tolerability of TEV-53408 in people with celiac disease.
 Read more about Teva.

 Phase 2: